-But if we take one step backward, there are actually only few truths about money we need to be all aware and only few facts about life we all need to tackle as early as we can.
+But if we take one step backward, there are actually only a few truths about money we need to be all aware and only a few facts about life we all need to tackle as early as we can.

 So forget everything muna you learned about life and let me help you have a new wider perspective on this.
 This will also help you avoid scams like what happened to a friend I shared below.

 1. Money is only a symbol of value.

 The richest people we have in the world are people who have given enormous value to others.

 Everyone uses Facebook and so we have the youngest billionaire man in the world because of that.

 SM Malls got everything for all of us and so we have Tatang Henry as the wealthiest man in the Philippines.